Keyframe animations are the foundation of modern motion design, allowing creators to produce smooth transitions and dynamic movements with precision.

 What is a keyframe?

-For example, if you would like to create an animated element that moves from the left to the right over the duration of 3 seconds, you should:
+If you want to animate an element moving from left to right over the course of three seconds, here’s how you would do it:

 Where does the word "keyframe" come from?

-The word "keyframe" comes from the early days of keyframe animation, when each frame was drawn by hand, which was a very time-consuming and difficult task.
+The word "keyframe" comes from the early days of animation, when each frame had to be drawn by hand.
+This process was slow, detailed, and required a high level of skill and patience.

 What is the difference between a frame and a keyframe?